 How would you know if someone was stealing your identity or applying for credit in your name?
 By checking your credit report and score periodically, that’s how.

-Besides all of these obvious benefits, it’s just good practice to see what’s going on with your credit on a regular basis as everything from car loans to mortgages can be determined in part, if not fully by your credit score.
+Besides these apparent benefits, it’s good practice to see what’s going on with your credit regularly.
+Everything from car loans to mortgages can be determined in part, if not entirely, by your credit score.

 Not Taking Advantage Of Free Financial Education Resources

-Even though you might have no money to spare for classes at the moment, that doesn’t mean you shouldn’t be taking advantage of free financial education resources such as online seminars or workshops held in your area.
+Even though you might have no money to spare for classes, you should still be taking advantage of free financial education resources such as online seminars or workshops held in your area.

-Especially since these things tend to jump into rather advanced topics (investing especially), it’s important to know the basics first so that when those more advanced topics come up, later on, you’ll already have a foundation established.
+Especially since these things tend to jump into relatively advanced topics (investing primarily), it’s essential to know the basics first.
+When those more advanced topics arise, you’ll already have a foundation established later.

-Just make sure not to let this information go in one ear and out the other as these are lessons that only apply once!
+Just make sure not to let this information go in one ear and out the other, as these lessons only apply once!

-You’d be surprised how many people actually choose not to take advantage of free financial education resources.
+You’d be surprised how many people refrain from taking advantage of free financial education resources.

-While they might think taking a “free” course is out of their budget, it’s important for them (and you) to realize that paying for something like this with one lump sum is actually cheaper than spending hundreds on a credit card!
-And then you have all that credit card debt
+While they might think taking a “free” course is out of their budget, it’s essential for them (and you) to realize that paying for something like this with one lump sum is cheaper than spending hundreds on a credit card!
+And then you have all that credit card debt.

-That’s because those extra savings can go toward your debt payoff or even be used as an emergency fund!
+Those extra savings can go toward your debt payoff or be used as an emergency fund!

 Not Using Cash Or Paying Cash For As Many Things As Possible